dominicgrande/tradeback/README.md

 - [ ] Hide cards from completed trades in homepage
 - [ ] Settings page
 - [ ] Click on homepage trending tags to search by that tag
-- [ ] Add "Tradeback" title to navbar when not on homepage
 - [ ] Date posted
 - [ ] Filter by date posted and deadline
 - [ ] Rating system